e-CLOSE/Toolbox/Tools/dotstorming.md

 - dotstorming website: [dotstorming](https://dotstorming.com/)
 - Dotstorming Tutorial for Teachers: [Dotstorming Tutorial for Teachers](https://www.youtube.com/watch?v=5M2keRMCr_c)
 - Getting started with dotstorming: [Getting started with dotstorming](https://www.youtube.com/watch?v=5M2keRMCr_c)
+- How to host a brainstorming session on Dotstorming.com: [How to host a brainstorming session on Dotstorming.com](https://www.youtube.com/watch?v=eTDbzdIC0BM)

 ## See also...